 The FSB OEF Assessment noted that there was material variation in how anti-dilution LMTs were used.
 The FSB and IOSCO observed in their respective FSB OEF Assessment and IOSCO LRM Review that there is scope for greater uptake of LMTs.
-The greater inclusion of antidilution LMTs in OEF constitutional documents, and their greater and more consistent use in both normal and stressed market conditions to pass on the explicit and implicit costs of redemptions (including any significant market impact of asset sales) to redeeming investors, were specifically highlighted in the FSB OEF Assessment as having relevance and benefits to ongoing efforts to support global financial stability.11 In particular, the FSB OEF Assessment suggested that the proper use of anti-dilution LMTs is critical for OEFs investing in less liquid assets to continue to offer daily dealing.12
+The greater inclusion of anti-dilution LMTs in OEF constitutional documents, and their greater and more consistent use in both normal and stressed market conditions to pass on the explicit and implicit costs of redemptions (including any significant market impact of asset sales) to redeeming investors, were specifically highlighted in the FSB OEF Assessment as having relevance and benefits to ongoing efforts to support global financial stability.14 In particular, the FSB OEF Assessment suggested that the proper use of anti-dilution LMTs is critical for OEFs investing in less liquid assets to continue to offer daily dealing.15

 Taking into consideration the outcomes of the reviews, IOSCO and the FSB committed to carry out follow-up policy work to enhance the effectiveness of the IOSCO LRM Recommendations, IOSCO Good Practices and FSB Recommendations, each in close consultation with the other.
-Specifically, the FSB is in parallel undertaking targeted revisions to the 2017 FSB Recommendations in 2023 and IOSCO committed alongside this to the development of this detailed guidance on anti-dilution LMTs in 2023.
-Following finalization of the revisions to the FSB Recommendations, IOSCO Will revisit the IOSCO LRM Recommendations, IOSCO Good Practices and this proposed guidance as needed in 2024.
+Specifically, the FSB has in parallel undertaken targeted revisions to the 2017 FSB Recommendations and IOSCO committed alongside this to the development of this detailed guidance on anti-dilution LMTs.
+Following the revisions to the FSB Recommendations, IOSCO Good Practices and this guidance as needed in 2024.